-- (1) A Registrant Firm must develop and maintain a Professional Practice Management Plan that contains, at a minimum, the following elements: - (a) a Code of Conduct that explains how the Registrant Firm will ensure compliance with ethical standards by the Registrant Firm and by all individuals employed by or under contract with the Registrant Firm, including compliance with - (i) the Code of Ethics of EGBC set out in Schedule A of the Bylaws, - (ii) any guidelines on human rights, equity, diversity, or inclusion that have been approved by the Council, and
+- (1) A Registrant Firm must develop and maintain a Professional Practice Management Plan that contains, at a minimum, the following elements: - (a) a Code of Conduct that explains how the Registrant Firm will ensure compliance with ethical standards by the Registrant Firm and by all individuals employed by or under contract with the Registrant Firm, including compliance with - (i) the Code of Ethics of EGBC set out in Schedule A of the Bylaws, - (ii) any guidelines on human rights, equity, diversity, or inclusion that have been approved by the Council, and - (iii) ethical business practices addressing corruption, conflict of interest, and contractual matters; - (b) a plan for how the Registrant Firm will ensure compliance with the standards of competence and quality management requirements pursuant to section 7.3 of the Bylaws; - (c) a plan for how the Registrant Firm will ensure compliance with the continuing education requirements pursuant to section 7.6 of the Bylaws; and - (d) a section setting out - (i) the organizational structure of the Registrant Firm, - (ii) the names of the Registrant Firm's Responsible Officer and Responsible Registrant(s), - (iii) the Registrant Firm's area(s) of practice, and - (iv) the Responsible Registrant(s) designated to each area of practice at the Registrant Firm. - (e) a policy regarding the use of the Permit to Practice Number by individuals employed by or under contract with the Registrant Firm.

-- (iii) ethical business practices addressing corruption, conflict of interest, and contractual matters; - a plan for how the Registrant Firm will ensure compliance with the standards of competence and quality management requirements pursuant to section 7.3 of the Bylaws; - (c) a plan for how the Registrant Firm will ensure compliance with the continuing education requirements pursuant to section 7.6 of the Bylaws; and - (d) a section setting out - (i) the organizational structure of the Registrant Firm, - (ii) the names of the Registrant Firm's Responsible Officer and Responsible Registrant(s), - (iii) the Registrant Firm's area(s) of practice, and - (iv) the Responsible Registrant(s) designated to each area of practice at the Registrant Firm. - (2) A Registrant Firm's Professional Practice Management Plan must have documented approval by the Responsible Officer and each Responsible Registrant of the Registrant Firm. - (3) A Registrant Firm's Professional Practice Management Plan must be in place no later than 12 months after the date that a Permit to Practice is issued to the Registrant Firm. - (4) A Registrant Firm must adhere to the Registrant Firm's Professional Practice Management Plan. - (5) A Registrant Firm must ensure that individuals employed by or under contract with the Registrant Firm are provided access to, understand the content of, and adhere to the Registrant Firm's Professional Practice Management Plan. - (6) Despite subsections (4) and (5), a Registrant Firm or an individual Registrant may depart from the quality management requirements included in the Registrant Firm's Professional Practice Management Plan pursuant to subsection (1)(b) if it is appropriate to do so for an identified reason, which must be - (a) documented by the Registrant Firm or the individual Registrant, and - (b) supported by a written rationale that is consistent with the Registrant Firm's or the individual Registrant's obligations pursuant to the PGA, applicable regulations, and the Bylaws.
+- (2) A Registrant Firm's Professional Practice Management Plan must have documented approval by the Responsible Officer and each Responsible Registrant of the Registrant Firm. - (3) A Registrant Firm's Professional Practice Management Plan must be in place no later than 12 months after the date that a Permit to Practice is issued to the Registrant Firm. - (4) A Registrant Firm must adhere to the Registrant Firm's Professional Practice Management Plan. - (5) A Registrant Firm must ensure that individuals employed by or under contract with the Registrant Firm are provided access to, understand the content of, and adhere to the Registrant Firm's Professional Practice Management Plan. - (6) Despite subsections (4) and (5), a Registrant Firm or an individual Registrant may depart from the quality management requirements included in the Registrant Firm's Professional Practice Management Plan pursuant to subsection (1)(b) if it is appropriate to do so for an identified reason, which must be - (a) documented by the Registrant Firm or the individual Registrant, and - (b) supported by a written rationale that is consistent with the Registrant Firm's or the individual Registrant's obligations pursuant to the PGA, applicable regulations, and the Bylaws.